Queen's Inclosure Attendance Target (2021 - 2022) - 97%

 |School finish||3:20 pm|

-However, from September 2020, during the continued coronavirus outbreak, we will be trialling a ‘fluid’ start and end of the day, which we are continuing to use.
+However, from November 2020, during the continued coronavirus outbreak, we will be continuing with a ‘fluid’ start and end of the day, which we are continuing to use.

 Please do not come onto the school site before 8:30am or 3:10pm and we must continue to request that only one adult from each family escorts their child(ren) to and from school.

 Any child in KS2 with permission to leave the classroom unaccompanied at the end of the school day will be dismissed from the class at 3:20pm.Children who arrive after 8:50am, or who are collected from school during the day, must be signed in or out of the school office so that the time and reason can be recorded.